 If you walk around Rote Fabrik and further along the lake, you can see tons of works by both beginners and experienced artists, sometimes sprayed one over another.
 This often looks like a mess, but it also makes the scene very dynamic and alive.

 Other large area for legal street art is along the Limmat, close to Oberer Letten.
 There are also various temporary walls, usually along some construction sites.

 One Truth is one of the most prominent studios in Zurich, you can find their works all over the city, here is just a sneak peak.

 Probably the most famous work by One Truth is spread over more than 10 walls.
 You can find it at Rötelstrasse 98, not far from Bucheggplatz.

 The highest mural in Switzerland (over 20 meters, 8-story building) is at Wehntalerstrasse 312 in Affoltern.

 Volumetric art by Redl

 Patrick Redl Wehrli is one of my favorite artists based in Zurich.
 He is a master of fine details, bright colors and realistic shadows.
 Many of his works play with perspectives and look differently depending on where you stand.

 Check out large and beautiful mural called “Melody” at Limmatstrasse 291.
 Or a very colorful girl with a lizard at Schaffhauserplatz.
+Or another girl with a dragonfly at Fischers Fritz.
 Or futuristic animals at Neugasse 81.
 Or a work that is all about your point of view at Badenerstrasse 141.